-Rough – The area with longer grass around the fairway is the rough.
+Rough – The area with long grass around the fairway is the rough.
 Some parts are thicker and more challenging than others.
 It generally makes for a challenging shot to get back on the fairway and closer to the green.

-Run – Once a shot lands it travels a fair distance unless you have applied a lot of backspin.
+Run – Once a shot lands.
+It travels a fair distance unless you have applied a lot of backspin.
 This distance is known as a run.

 Schlaffed – An ugly shot that still gets a result.